The Emergency room (ER) at Banner Ironwood is proud to serve the emergency care needs of residents in the southeast Valley in the Phoenix area.

-Featuring board-certified emergency physicians, specially trained nurses and support staff, our Level 4 trauma certified Emergency room is well-equipped to diagnose and treat an array of illnesses and injuries.
+Our experts include board-certified emergency physicians and specially trained nurses and support staff.
+We are designated a Level 4 Trauma Center and are well-equipped to diagnose and treat an array of illnesses and injuries.
 We deliver exceptional emergency care that yields the best outcomes.

 The Arizona Chapter of the American Academy of Pediatrics (AzAAP) has certified Banner Ironwood’s Emergency department through its Pediatric-Prepared Emergency Care, a voluntary program recognizing hospitals that have demonstrated their ability to stabilize and/or manage pediatric medical emergencies.

 Ironwood ER is a base station for Emergency Medical Services (EMS).
 Our EMS partners are able to call and talk with the on-duty emergency physician to coordinate care.